optakt/flow-dps/docs/architecture.md

 ##### Transactions Index

-In this index, block IDs are mapped to the IDs of the transaction within their block.
+In this index, block IDs are mapped to the IDs of the transactions within their block.

 | **Length** (bytes) | `1`               | `64`                   |
 |:-------------------|:------------------|:-----------------------|